History of the Great Wall of China: Pre-imperial China (7th century – 221 BC)

+Great Wall of Qi and Lu

+The Great Wall of the Qi state is the oldest existing Great Wall in China.
+Construction of the wall started in 441 BC to defend Qi against attacks from the states of Jin and Yue and later became Qi's defense southern states such as Ju, Lu, and Chu.
+Its total length has been estimated at 600 kilometers.

+The State of Lu also built a military line to defend against the invasions of the State of Qi.
+It consists of walls, gates, castles and beacon towers, with a total length of about 30 kilometers.
+The defense line was first built in 601 BC by the Duke Xuan of Lu, forming a defensive system centered on the mountainous Pingyang fortress in present day Laiwu District.

+Great Wall of Zhongshan

+Zhongshan was a small state founded and ruled by the Beidi in present-day Hebei province.
+It has built fortified border walls to defend itself against the neighboring Jin and Zhao.

+The Records of the Grand Historian states that during the sixth year of the reign of Viscount Cheng of Zhao (369 BC), the state of Zhongshan built a Great Wall.
+The Zhongshan Great Wall spans across four counties west of Baoding in the Taihang Mountains: Laiyuan, Tang County, Shunping, and Quyang, with a total length of approximately 89 kilometers.

+In 1988, Hebei archaeologist Li Wenlong conducted a systematic investigation of the Zhongshan Great Wall in Tang County.
+The Zhongshan Great Wall within Baoding is approximately 49 kilometers long, constructed of stone or a mixture of earth and stone, with remaining widths of 1 to 2.5 meters and heights of 0.4 to 3 meters.

 Great Wall of Yan

-The State of Yan, the easternmost of the three northern states, began to erect walls after the general Qin Kai drove the Donghu people back "a thousand li" during the reign of the King Zhao of Yan (r.
+The state of Yan, the easternmost of the three northern states, began to erect walls after the general Qin Kai drove the Donghu people back "a thousand li" during the reign of the King Zhao of Yan (r.
 311-279 BC).
 The Yan wall stretched from the Liaodong peninsula, through Chifeng, and into northern Hebei, possibly bringing its western terminus near the Zhao walls.
 The ruins in Jianping County, Chaoyang, are its best existing section.
 Ruins of the Yan Great Wall were also found close to the Ming Great Wall at Badaling, Changping, northeast of Beijing.

 A southern Yan wall was erected to defend against the Zhao; it was southwest of present-day Beijing and ran parallel to the Juma River for several dozen miles.